GISBox

 Latitude Range Customize the latitude range.
 The default values are “90” and “-90”.

-Level Range The range of custom setting levels.
+Zoom Level Range The range of custom setting levels.
 Different levels will affect the distribution speed.
 The default value is “0-15”.

 Projection Parameters Select the projection parameters, there are two options: “Mercator Projection” and “Latitude and Longitude Projection”.